Appeal after a judgment: when, how, and what are your chances?

 What does an appeal cost?

-• Registry fees: costs for the court, depending on the amount of the claim.
+• Court fee: costs paid to the court, depending on the amount of the claim.

-• Lawyer’s fees: you always need a lawyer in an appeal.
+• Attorney fees: you always need a lawyer on appeal.

-• Court costs: the loser often pays (part of) the costs of the other party.
+• Litigation costs: the losing party often pays (part of) the other party’s costs.

-👉 Sometimes a legal aid insurance covers the costs.
+👉 Sometimes a legal expenses insurance covers the costs.

 The chance of success depends on: